Philly DA’s resident artist hopes new exhibition pushes social justice forward

 The Pittsburgh-born Hough served 27 years in prison for a murder he committed in 1992 when he was 17.

-After being sentenced to a life term, Hough practiced painting while incarcerated and contributed to over 50 murals outside the walls of Graterford State Correctional Institution through the Philadelphia Mural Arts’ Restorative Justice Program.
+After being sentenced to a life term, Hough practiced painting while incarcerated and contributed to over 50 murals outside the walls of Graterford State Correctional Institution through the Mural Arts Philadelphia's Restorative Justice Program.

 In 2012, following a U.S Supreme Court ruling that declared life sentences for juvenile offenders unconstitutional, Hough was resentenced.

-He reentered society in 2019 and was selected by DA Larry Krasner for his work “to humanize the people who populate the criminal legal system.”
+He reentered society in 2019 and was selected by District Attorney Larry Krasner for his work “to humanize the people who populate the criminal legal system.”

-“Art has the ability to unite like almost nothing else,” Krasner said on Wednesday.
+“Art has the ability to unite like almost nothing else,” Krasner said Wednesday.

 A list of locations where Hough’s paintings can be found include the District Attorney’s Office, City Hall, the Pennsylvania Academy of the Fine Arts and Eastern State Penitentiary.